DavidS/talk-proposals/2017/fosdem+cfgmgmtcamp2018.md

 # Getting to 100% Coverage with Ruby

 Abstract: Many talk about TDD, but few practice it.
 In Ruby, the testing library rspec provides a great base to get going.
-David will show the techniques to build and stay with 100% code coverage on two real-life projects, and talk about the advantages, and pitfalls learned.
+David will show the techniques to build and stay with 100% code coverage on a real-life project, and talk about the advantages of reaching 100%, and pitfalls learned.
+There will be code examples.

-Some basic Ruby knowledge required.
+Some basic Ruby knowledge helpful.

+(submit this to Testing dev room)

 # Small Team, Big Success with Cloud CI

 Abstract: Or, "How we move fast, and don't break things".
 How the Puppet Developer Experience and the Modules team at Puppet provide quick feedback across platforms on code changes using the cloud services Travis-CI and Appveyor.
 Examples will be mostly based on ruby and puppet, but show general patterns to improve cycle times, and provide better feedback.

+(submit this to Testing dev room)

 # Introduction to Testing Puppet Modules